Concern for the family and caregivers

 Just as people with cancer should not spend all their time thinking about their illness, neither should family members and friends spend every spare minute thinking about or being with their loved one.
 Caregivers need relief and rest to stay emotionally and physically fit and be able to help the person with cancer.

 If you’re the main caregiver, plan time for yourself.
 Ask friends or other family members for help.
 Tell them exactly what they can do to help.
 Many times they are just waiting to be asked.
-For more on this, please call us or go to What You Need to Know as a Cancer Caregiver.
+For more on this, please call us or go to What a Caregiver Does.

 The caregiver is often overlooked.
 Ask how they’re doing.
 Caregivers need support and encouragement, too.